 Set on an island over the Saint Lawrence River, Boldt Castle is one of the most enchanting sights in New York.

-Originally built by millionaire George Boldt for his wife, the castle is actually a half-finished mansion that was abandoned after he became a widower.
+Originally built by millionaire George Boldt for his wife, the castle is a half-finished mansion abandoned after he became a widower.
 Even though the building wasn’t completed, its abandoned ruins will remind you of a storybook castle!

 7. Belhurst Castle